-Head to the Embarcadero and Fisherman’s Wharf to catch some of the excitement of Fleet Week, “The Most Important Fun You’ll Have All Year”, including Ship Tours, Blue Angel Practice, the Parade of Ships, and the Air Show.
+Head to the Embarcadero and Fisherman’s Wharf to catch some of the excitement of Fleet Week, “The Most Important Fun You’ll Have All Year.”
+Events include Ship Tours, Blue Angel Practice, the Parade of Ships, and the Air Show.

 Various locations throughout the city

 San Francisco’s favorite literary festival takes place all across the city.
-Enjoy a week of readings, classes, talks, films, and other special events at various venues,
+Enjoy a week of readings, classes, talks, films, and other special events at various venues throughout the city.

 Who knew autumn could be this much fun?
 We hope you enjoyed these suggestions of a few popular things to do in San Francisco in the Fall.